ground-creative/easy-mcp-github-tools-python/README.md

    - **Application Name**: Choose a name for your application.
    - **Homepage URL**: Enter the main URL of your application (e.g., `https://mcp.yourdomain.com`).
    - **Authorization callback URL**: Set this to `http://{Your Host}:{Your Port}/auth/callback`.
 5. After creating the application, you will receive a **Client ID** and **Client Secret**.
-Keep these credentials safe, as you will need them for authentication.
+Keep these credentials safe, as you will need them to add them to the `client_credentials.json` file.

 ## Available MCP Tools